zvictor/tina.io/content/docs/contextual-editing/router.md

 prev: /docs/contextual-editing/overview
 ---

-## Accessing contextual-editing from the CMS
+## hmmm Accessing contextual-editing from the CMS

 At this point, when your editors go to `/your-page-url` in edit-mode, they will be able to edit content and see those changes reflected on the page, in real-time.
 Next, let's ensure users will be navigated to that same live-editing experience (instead of the basic editor experience) every time they click on a document in the CMS Document List.